CraftParking/ModbusLens/README.md

 ### Unknown PLC Discovery with ARP

 ModbusLens can help identify a PLC on a direct Ethernet connection even when you do not know its IP address.

+**What is ARP?** ARP, or Address Resolution Protocol, is how devices on a local Ethernet network ask, "Who has this IP address?" and receive a reply that includes the device MAC address.
+Because many PLCs answer ARP requests or send ARP traffic when connected, ARP can reveal the device on the wire before you know its Modbus settings.

+**How PLC discovery works with ARP:** connect your computer directly to the PLC, select that Ethernet adapter in ModbusLens, and run ARP discovery/capture.
+With only the PLC connected, the ARP messages shown are much easier to trace back to that PLC.
+You can then use the displayed IP/MAC/vendor clues to continue with Modbus TCP testing.

 Basic workflow: